By using this site, you agree to the Privacy Policy and Terms of Use.

 12+ Months (Transition to Adult Feeding)

-By twelve months, most dogs are considered young adults and should be fully transitioned onto an appropriate adult food.
-The exception is giant breeds (such as Great Danes, Mastiffs, and Saint Bernards), which may continue growing until 18-24 months and should remain on a growth formula for longer.
+By 12 months, most dogs are considered young adults and should be fully transitioned to an appropriate adult food.
+Exceptions are giant breeds, such as Great Danes, Mastiffs, and Saint Bernards, which can continue growing until 18-24 months and should remain on a growth formula for a longer period of time.

 Feeding Schedule